 - Cut fattiness with tannins or acidity.
-So for a very fatty piece of meat, choose a tannic read like a Cabernet Sauvignon or an acidic white such as a Sauvignon Blanc.
+So for a very fatty piece of meat, choose a tannic red like a Cabernet Sauvignon or an acidic white such as a Sauvignon Blanc.

-- For spice, pair it with a similarly spicy wine, such as a Zinfandel or a Guwerztraminer.
-Alternatively, cut the spice with a sweeter wine like a Riesling or a jammy wine such as a Shiraz.
+- For spice, pair pork with a similarly spicy wine, such as a Zinfandel or a Gewürztraminer.
+Alternatively cut the spice with a sweeter wine like a Riesling or a jammy wine such as a Shiraz.

 - Pair a red wine with a red sauce.

-- Pair mushroom based dishes with earthy wines like Pinot Noir.
+- Pair mushroom based dishes with earthy wines such as Pinot Noir.

 Enjoyable Wine and Pork Pairings